Stiivi/entigen/README.md

 with the properties of the other entity.

+Variables:

+* `entities_module` – module name from which entities are imported
+* `entity_per_module` - if set to true, then every entity imported has it's own sub-module within the `entities_module`.
+For example, if entity d `ImportantThing` is required, and the entities module is `entities` then the import will be `from entities.important_thing import ImportantThing`
+* `enums_module` – module from which enums are imported

 ### Info Writer

 The `info` writer can be used by shell scripts to learn more about the moden